 Again God stared at Satan for what stretched out for an eternity, thinking; "Ahhh Lucifer, you are becoming more and more evil, cunning and rebellious.
 You are learning the ways of men very well.
 You think you are increasing in power but you are merely learning and growing in the evil of yourself.
-You are proud of your name Satan (adversary) because you think you are an adversary to Me but you are only an adversary toward men."
+(1Pet.
+5:8) You are proud of your name Satan (adversary) because you think you are an adversary to Me but you are only an adversary toward men."

 Finally God spoke; (Job 2:1-2) "From whence comest thou?"
 Satan answered; "Just walking up and down in the earth."
 God seemed to accept his answer and spoke quietly; "Go!"
 As Satan left he couldn't help but notice several of the angels looked at him with what appeared to be compassion; (Rev. 12:3-4) "Perhaps they will help me (Isa.
 14:12-14) when I take God's throne.
 Satan did not know God could read every thought generated in Satan's spiritual brain.

 None of the people were aware of the spiritual events in the far yonder of forever when Pharaoh invited his guests to refresh themselves in his lavish palace, where they would be attended to by slaves.
-They would then be given gorgeous garments and then they'd be fit to dine with Pharaoh.
+They would then be given gorgeous garments and then they would be fit to dine with Pharaoh.
 During the ensuing banquet and conversation he was delighted when Abram told him; "She is my sister".

 Pharaoh insisted Abram's "sister Sarai" be his guest for an undetermined length of time.
 It was obvious to all that Pharaoh was immensely enamored by Sarai's astonishing beauty and he wished to woo and win her for his own.
 Pharaoh knew a woman won was a much better lover than a woman forced.
 With a lavish hand and glad smile Pharaoh gave Abram many gifts; "That should start this courtship out on the right foot, she'll be glad I'm so kind to her dear 'brother'!"